📚

 Methods for New Imperialism

-Free trade agreements allowed European nations to introduce cheap or necessary goods into another country’s market, which created a future demand for that good.
-Some examples included vaccines, weapons, foods, textiles, and other manufactured products.
+Free trade agreements allowed for European nations and America to introduce cheap or necessary goods into another country’s market that would cause a future demand for that good.
+Examples were vaccines, weapons, foods, textiles, and other manufactured goods.
+This demand allowed European and American governments to establish an economic influence over these countries to control and determine the terms of trade agreements.

 Browse Study Guides By Unit